 The History of the Welsh Terrier

 It appears that the Welsh Terrier is not uniquely Welsh in origin at all!
 In 1886, its first entry in the English Stud Books was under the name "Welsh or Old English wire-haired black and tan terriers"!
 Common as far south as Devon, with the largest numbers found at Shows in Liverpool and Birmingham it was described as

 "as grand-looking a lot of working terriers as man need desire to see".

 Around this time, there was evidence to prove that this identical dog of comparatively pure blood had long flourished in the north of England, and in some districts was still to be found unaltered.

-In England, at first the same type of dog could be dual registered with the Kennel Club as a 'Welsh Terrier' as well as an 'Old English hard-haired black and Tan Terrier'.
+In England, at first the same type of dog could be dual registered in the Kennel Club Stud Books as a 'Welsh Terrier' as well as an 'Old English hard-haired black and Tan Terrier'.
 But as the English fanciers failed to establish a club, in 1888 a group of Welshmen persuaded the Kennel Club to drop the English name.
-So entries in the English Stud Books have been under the name Welsh Terrier ever since![1a]
-Also in 1888 it was taken to the United States where it was recognised by the American Kennel Club also as the Welsh Terrier.
+So, entries in the English Stud Books have been under the name Welsh Terrier ever since![1a]
+Also in 1888, he was taken to the United States where it was recognised by the American Kennel Club also as the Welsh Terrier.